Round 1 Hostplus SANFL Snapshot

 Adelaide registered an impressive 62-point victory against Port Adelaide in a historic HostPlus SANFL League showdown at the Adelaide Oval on Friday night.

-Michael Goden’s men, fresh from a 63-point win against the Magpies a week earlier, were able to repeat the dose to ensure that their first meeting against the Magpies in the first match of the season would be a memorable one.
+Michael Godden’s men, fresh from a 63-point victory against the Magpies a week earlier, were able to repeat the dose to ensure that their first meeting against the Magpies in the first match of the season would be a memorable one.

 Adelaide captain Matthew Wright kicked the opening two goals of the match en route to a match-high hall of five as Shane McAdam and Riley Thillthorpe booted three majors each.